parilo/CarND-Path-Planning-Project/README.md

 double forward_speed = 0.44704 * 46; // m/s
 ```

 After calculation of new trajectory we need to properly translate car from old trajectory to new.
 So as car drives in parallel to new maneuver calculation we need to keep small amount of first steps (10) from an old trajectory and linearly transite to new trajectory.
 Also we need to smooth new maneuver before application.
-See smoothing functions in trajectory_smoother.cpp
+See smoothing functions in trajectory_smoother.cpp.
+For other detalis please see code and copmments inside

 ## Basic Build Instructions